fabferri/about-k8s/aks-hands-on/k8s-vi-yaml/Readme.md

 The yaml files are used with **kubectl** to create, modify, update the objects. <br>
 Tools such as **kubectl** convert the information from a manifest file into JSON or another supported serialization format when making the API request over HTTP. <br>
 In Linux the yaml manifest files are create and modify with **vim**. <br>
-It is frequest cut and paste from Kubenetes documentation snippet of yaml (i.e. create a POD a deployment with request and limit, etc.).
+It is frequent cut and paste from Kubernetes documentation snippet of yaml (i.e. create a POD a deployment with request and limit, etc.).
 To be valid the yaml manifest files require the right indentation. <br>
-Let's dscuss some tips to facilitate the creation/editing of yaml manifest files.
+Let's discuss some tips to facilitate the creation/editing of yaml manifest files.

 ### <a name=".vimrc file"></a>1.
 Configuring the .vimrc file